 These are matters which, once brought to the attention of the courts, will be investigated fully and, orders will be made to safeguard the children’s best interests.

 The court will always consider that upholding the rights of the children is paramount to any disputes that parents may have and the court will seek to act in the children’s best interests.
+In deciding what is in the best interests of a child, the court will apply The Welfare Checklist.

-in cases where there has been domestic violence, the courts will study closely the issues and act in the interests of the children.
+In cases where there has been domestic violence, the courts will study closely the issues and act in the interests of the children.

 Both parents automatically have parental responsibility for a child if they were married when the child was born.